infoxchange/pallet/README.md

 Terminating the serve phases SHOULD be done with a TERM signal, but Pallet MAY send a KILL signal if the application afterwards or even instead of it.

-### Testing the application
+### Test

 Application SHOULD have a test suite.
 If it does, it MUST be run when `test` command is passed to the Docker image.
 The command MUST exit with status 0 if and only if the test suite passed.

 Conventions on the test suite implementation, output, etc. are outside the scope of the deployment standard.
+However, if a test system is provided, it SHOULD follow the environment conventions below, for example, to provide the services during the test.

 Environment
 -----------